 Next, your group will want to seek out the portals to another dimension that are hidden within the store.

-Once you make it through a portal, your group will have a blast exploring the collection of unique rooms, artistic displays, unreal visuals, and even twisting slides.
+Once you make it through a portal, the crew will have a blast exploring the collection of unique rooms, artistic displays, unreal visuals, and even twisting slides.

 Here’s a sampling of what you’ll find behind Omega Mart’s retail facade.